-Candida albicans is easily passed from a baby's mouth to the breasts during breastfeeding (see Nipple thrush, page 488 and Thrush in the breast, page 491).
+Candida albicans is easily passed from a baby's mouth to the breasts during breastfeeding (see Nipple thrush, page 488).
 If you're breastfeeding, tell your health professional.

 The fungus that causes thrush can remain on objects.
 Sterilize objects that come into contact with your baby's mouth (bottle nipples, pacifiers, rattles) in boiling water (see Cleaning bottles, nipples and breast pumps, page 507) and replace them regularly.